Jed556/pvzge.sh/README.md

 # PvZ2 Gardendless Docker Helper

-`pvzge.sh` is a convenience script for managing the **PvZ2 Gardendless** Docker container.
+`pvzge.sh` is a helper script for managing the **PvZ2 Gardendless** Docker container.
 It wraps common Docker commands so you can start, stop, update, or delete the container with a single command.

 ## Requirements